msa-em/nanocartography/03_derivations.md

 that a subsequent point and click on the computer screen to tilt any desired pole/plane to the center position could be accomplished ([](#fig12)).
-At any point within the double tilt stage the immediate motion of the stage transverses in a linear fashion out to
+At any point within the double tilt stage the immediate motion of the stage traverses in a linear fashion out to
 \~7-10°, at which point due to the motion of the β tilt in relation to the α any trace begins to rotate and nonlinear effects become noticeable.
 Since most local digital fields of view illuminate \~5-6° of